 Falkland Grove, Dorking, Surrey RH4 3DL

-St Joseph’s is one of the many churches designed by the prolific Roman Catholic architect Frederick A Walters.
+One of the many churches designed by the prolific Catholic architect Frederick A. Walters.
 Had the building been completed as intended it would certainly have merited listing.
 As it is, however, the exterior suffers from the lack of the intended tower, and the interior is obviously incomplete without the north aisle.
 Walters’ ambitious scheme for the church, with its dramatic flight of stairs to the west and tall tower to the south, was a fine one.

 Inside the church the arcade is of Beer stone, the walls are painted white, the sanctuary has a timber vault (with painted decoration) and the nave and aisle have open timber roofs.
 There is a modern organ gallery at the west end with a narthex beneath it.
 Good fittings include the painted reredos in the sanctuary, fine altar and statue of Our Lady at the east end of the south aisle with the tapestry made by Margaret Rohlfing in 1993 hanging behind it, and the font, now in the south aisle.